|Native American Tribes Overview: Their Culture and History

 Spaniards who reported his existence.
 Indeed, many people of Spanish descent lived with the

-him that the Lipan band in which he had lived harbored many different people—Indian, Hispanic, and
+from him that the Lipan band in which he had lived harbored many different people—Indian,

-African.
-One of the band leaders, who called himself Andrés, had escaped from the prison at
+Hispanic, and African.
+One of the band leaders, who called himself Andrés, had escaped from the

-Durango.
-Considerable numbers of other Spaniards, both women and children, also could be found in
+prison at Durango.
+Considerable numbers of other Spaniards, both women and children, also could

 The captive mentioned that some came from Saltillo, well to the south, as well as from Nueva

-"mulatto man, with the upper lip cut in the middle," whose job included watching and directing the
+a "mulatto man, with the upper lip cut in the middle," whose job included watching and directing

-captive herd boys.
-Although it might be an exaggeration to suggest that Rio Grande Apache groups
+the captive herd boys.
+Although it might be an exaggeration to suggest that Rio Grande Apache

-were becoming havens for mistreated, exploited, underprivileged elements in Spanish society,
+groups were becoming havens for mistreated, exploited, underprivileged elements in Spanish

 Just how many children and women were carried off by Apaches is impossible to determine.
 Some